frangaliana/frangaliana/README.md

 Focused on clean code and good practices.
 I can't be without learning something new or knowing the latest.

-You already know me a little more, so I invite you to take a look at my work or connect on one of my social networks
+Are you looking for help or do you think we could build a good team?
+You already know me a little more, so I invite you to take a look at my work or connect on one of my social networks.

 Cheers,